by Texas Homesteader ~

-Then I cut another largish-sheet of brown paper and fan-folded it, careful not to overly crease it and cut strips to make a cool-looking cover over the crinkled-paper bottom. (some people could accomplish this with a shredder but we don’t have one)
+Then I cut another largish-sheet of brown paper and fan-folded it, careful not to overly crease it.
+Then I cut strips to make a cool-looking cover over the wadded-paper bottom. (some people could accomplish this with a shredder but we don’t own one)

 Merry Christmas, Y’all!

 - Is It ‘Merry Christmas’ or ‘Happy Holidays’?